 The Road of Life museum displays wartime relics telling of the heroic feat of the truck drivers.
 Braving the lake’s frozen expanses they faced constant harassment by enemy bombers and artillery to bring supplies to the city.

 Next to the museum, there is an exhibition of military and transport vehicles complete with a Soviet-made C-47 airplane that delivered food supplies to the starving.

-Nevsky Bridgehead, nicknamed ‘pyatachok’ – five kopeck coin – this tiny patch of land about 1 kilometre square became a common grave for almost 50 000 Soviet soldiers.
+Nevsky Bridgehead, nicknamed «pyatachok» or five kopeck coin, is a tiny patch of land that became a common grave for almost 50, 000 Soviet soldiers.
 Making it one of the bloodiest battlefields in the world.

 There is a network of trenches you’ll be able to walk alongside still clearly visible.
 Several memorials and a church have been built on the site.

 Finally, we will visit the Diorama Museum located in the same place where the German fortifications were successfully stormed by the Soviet infantry.
 Six days later the Siege was broken.

 The tour is a must-take for all history fans.
 It is entertaining and very educative so we highly recommend it for children.